 Every Weiss timepiece is engineered and built with exceptional manufacturing and watchmaking expertise to ensure a long life of service.
-With proper care and regular maintenance, your timepiece will run with perfect precision and reliability for generations.
+With proper care and regular maintenance, your timepiece will run for generations.
 We pride ourselves on building finely crafted timepieces using the highest quality materials, and are one of very few watchmakers that retain complete resources to perform all necessary maintenance service and care for every timepiece produced.
-To schedule a maintenance service please contact Weiss Watch Company.
+To schedule a maintenance service please use our service page.

 Remove your watch from your wrist when setting or winding for ease of manipulating the crown.
 For a manual winding timepiece, it is best to wind it every day at the same time regardless of power reserve, in order to keep the mainspring taut and provide the greatest level of torque for the highest level of accuracy.
 Even if not being worn, a mechanical watch should be wound at least once a month.
 To wind, turn the crown clockwise until it resists further winding without forcing it further.